-The Commission has set out its interpretation of section 150A in a number of documents, including in its review of the 2012/13 base milk price calculation2 and its report on its review of Fonterra's 2013/14 Milk Price Manual.3 In brief, the Commission's view is that:
+The Commission most recently set out its interpretation of section 150A in the 2022/23 Approach Paper.
+In brief, the Commission's view is that:

-- "The primary focus of the efficiency dimension [is on] ... improving incentives for Fonterra to drive cost efficiencies."4 - "If the assumptions used in setting the base milk price are practically feasible, the contestability dimension is satisfied."5 - It is "not required to choose between the priority of the contestability and the efficiency dimensions in section 150A to assess whether the purpose is satisfied."5
+- "The primary focus of the efficiency dimension [is on] ... improving incentives for Fonterra to drive cost efficiencies (ie, productive, and dynamic, efficiency) through setting the base milk price."2 - "If the assumptions used in setting the base milk price are practically feasible, the contestability dimension is satisfied." - "To satisfy the provisions in s 150A, [the Commission's] interpretation is that [its] statutory reviews must assess both dimensions.
+[The Commission attaches] equal weight to both dimensions in [its] assessment."

-We have previously noted that we broadly agree with the Commission's interpretation of section 150A, but that we consider dimensions of efficiency other than productive efficiency are also relevant in considering whether the base milk price appropriately incentivises Fonterra to operate efficiently.
+We have previously noted that we broadly agree with the Commission's interpretation of section 150A, but that we consider the objective of dynamic efficiency involves more than driving cost efficiencies.
 In particular, the milk price methodology is intended to create appropriate incentives for Fonterra to make efficient and innovative investment decisions.
 The absolute level of the milk price is relevant in this context, since a base milk price that was structurally 'too low' would incentivise inefficient investment decisions, and a base milk price that was structurally 'too high' would disincentivise efficient investment decisions.
+Similarly, a base milk price that too low or too high would distort farmers' land use and production decisions.